ParrotSec/documentation/src/en/File and Directory Permissions.md

 	-rwxrw---- 1 parrot hackers  780 oct 18 01:17 wireless-dos-ids.py
 	-rwxrw---- 1 parrot hackers 1587 oct 18 01:05 wireless-dos.py

-If we analyze the result of the previous execution, we can notice how the execution permissions have been eliminated for all system users, including the members of the owner group, except the owner user, which conserves the read, write and execute permissions.
+If we analyze the result of the previous execution, we notice how the execution permissions have been eliminated for all system users, including the members of the owner group, except the owner user, which conserves the read, write and execute permissions.

 #### chown ####